escowles/slack_scripts/README.md

 ## limitations

-i think this only works with your first team.
+auth tokens only work with one team, and you need to switch the environment variable to post to another team.